HB Ludwigsburg

 HB Ludwigsburg is a German professional handball club from Ludwigsburg, Baden-Württemberg.
 Its women's team is playing in the Handball-Bundesliga Frauen, and internationally in the EHF Champions League.
 The men's team plays in the Handball-Bundesliga.

+It has previously used the name SG BBM Bietigheim.
 For the 2024/25 season, the women's team moved its official location from Bietigheim-Bissingen to Ludwigsburg and changed the official club name to 'HB Ludwigsburg'.

+History

+In 2010 SG BBM Bietigheim was promoted to the Bundesliga for the first time.
+In the 2016-17 season, they won the German Championship for the first time, and in the same season reached the final of the EHF Cup.

+In 2021 they won the DHB-Pokal for the first time, and in 2022 they won their first international title, when they won the 2022 European League.

+In 2024, they changed their home location to Ludwigsburg, and changed their name to 'HB Ludwigsburg'.
+In their first season under a new name, they won the German Championship once again.